stackcraft-io/qwik-voby/README.md

 # qwik-voby ⚡️

-QwikVoby allows adding Voby components into existing Qwik application
+QwikVoby allows adding [Voby](https://github.com/vobyjs/voby) components into existing Qwik application

+> **NOTE**: voby is a focused on the client component, so here we ignore all SSR and hydrate related options.

 ## How to Integrate into a Qwik app